 In the Bay Area, Tess served as Assistant Principal Second of the Stockton Symphony, rotating Concertmaster of the unconducted chamber orchestra One Found Sound, and a regular player with a number of Bay Area orchestras.
 Previous leadership positions include Principal Second of the Tanglewood Music Center Orchestra and Concertmaster of the National Orchestral Institute Festival Orchestra.
 Tess received a Bachelor of Music Degree from Boston University and a Master of Music from the San Francisco Conservatory of Music.

-Recent orchestral engagements include performances with the Delaware Symphony, Symphony in C, Allentown Symphony, Lancaster Symphony, Reading Symphony, California Symphony, Berkeley Symphony, Oakland Symphony, Monterey Symphony, Reno Philharmonic, Fresno Philharmonic, and the Las Vegas Philharmonic.
+Recent orchestral engagements include performances with Opera Philadelphia, Delaware Symphony, Symphony in C, Allentown Symphony, Lancaster Symphony, Reading Symphony, California Symphony, Berkeley Symphony, Oakland Symphony, Monterey Symphony, Reno Philharmonic, Fresno Philharmonic, and the Las Vegas Philharmonic.
 Past orchestral appearances include the New World Symphony with Michael Tilson Thomas and two seasons with the Spoleto Festival USA in Charleston, South Carolina.